How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 1. Securing Access to Medical Records Rooms and EHR Terminals

-Only authorized staff can access areas where paper records are stored or EHR workstations are located.
+Only authorized staff can access paper record archives and digital EHR stations.

-A large healthcare system implemented CloudGate PIAM across 70 facilities and reduced unauthorized access to medical records rooms by 60% within the first year.
+Result: A healthcare system using CloudGate PIAM across 70 facilities reduced unauthorized access by 60% in the first year.

 2. Protecting Medical Equipment and Device Storage Areas

-PIAM restricts access to expensive diagnostic machines, infusion pumps, and surgical tools, minimizing the risk of theft or tampering.
+Biomedical teams receive role-based access to diagnostic machines, infusion pumps, and surgical equipment.

-A research hospital reported a 35% decrease in equipment loss and tampering incidents after deploying CloudGate PIAM for equipment room access control.
+Result: A research hospital reduced equipment loss and tampering by 35% after deploying CloudGate PIAM.

 3. Visitor and Contractor Management

-A leading pharmaceutical company using CloudGate PIAM reduced visitor management time by 40% and eliminated unauthorized visitor incidents.
+Result: A pharmaceutical company using CloudGate PIAM reduced visitor management time by 40% and eliminated unauthorized incidents.

 Compliance Benefits of PIAM in Healthcare